 3.10.1 The Service participates in food sampling programmes, co-coordinated with Public Health England (PHE) and the Essex Food Liaison Group.
-This co-coordinated programme includes the organised sampling initiatives.
-In 2015/16 the Food Team took a combination of 126 proactive/reactive food samples and 15 swab samples taken in food preparation/server areas.
-This was more than any other Essex authority.
-The Service intends carrying out approximately 110 routine programmed food samples in 2016/17 and a number of swab samples.
+This cocoordinated programme includes organised sampling initiatives.
+In 2016/17, the Food Team took a combination of 98 food samples, 4 cloth samples, and 36 surface swab samples.
+Proportionally, this was more than any other Essex authority.
+The failure rate for these samples was around 36% which necessitated further action in each case to secure food safety.
+This would include further sampling, initiating procedural changes in food premises or preventing the production or purchase of food by manufacturers.

+3.10.2 The Service intends carrying out approximately 110 routine programmed food samples in 2017/18 and a number of swab samples.
 In addition, reactive food sampling will also be carried out in respect of food complaints and other suspect food items.
-Where any samples are found to be unsatisfactory they will be followed up by written communication with the food business and a further inspection or sampling undertaken as necessary in order to improve standards.
 Targeted food sampling with Brentwood has on occasion identified poor suppliers located outside the Borough.
-In these cases relevant food businesses within Brentwood are advised to seek their food product from other suppliers producing safer food.
+In these cases, relevant food businesses within Brentwood are advised to seek their food product from other suppliers producing safer food.

-3.10.2 The PHE laboratories located at Collindale will continue to process the analysis of all food samples procured by the authority and provide a no cost courier service to this and other Essex authorities.
+3.10.3 The PHE laboratories located at Collindale will continue to process the analysis of all food samples procured by the authority and provide a no cost courier service to this and other Essex authorities.